iceberg0x666/POT/README.md

 ---

 ## Disclaimer
-> **⚠️ FOR EDUCATIONAL AND AUTHORIZED USE ONLY ⚠️**
+> ⚠️ AUTHORIZED USE ONLY ⚠️
+> The developers and contributors assume no liability and are not responsible for any misuse or damage caused by this program.
 >
-> This tool is strictly designed for cybersecurity professionals, penetration testers, and bug bounty hunters to use on targets where they have **explicit, written permission** to test.
->
-> The developers and contributors assume no liability and are not responsible for any misuse or damage caused by this program.
-Do not use this tool on any infrastructure you do not own or are not explicitly authorized to assess.

 ---

 ## What is POT?